 Like the empires of earlier epochs the ruling class of the United States, the leading capitalist state, commits violence on oppressed populations both at home and abroad.
 It does this not out of some conspiratorial agenda, but because it is the only way the system can operate.
 Violence is used to extract profits and maintain the means of production as private property.
 Some examples will demonstrate the scale of this violence.
 All over the world people live in fear of U.S. drone strikes killing their loved ones.
 U.S. bombs kill children every day across the Middle East and Africa.
 Billions of dollars worth of weapons were sold by the United States last year.
 These weapons go to regimes like Saudi Arabia, Turkey, Egypt, and Israel, who routinely brutalize millions of people.
 U.S. hedge funds are systematically destroying Puerto Rico by forcing the country to close schools and hospitals and cut social programs.
 Puerto Rico’s unemployment rate is 12% and the population is fleeing in record numbers.
 The U.S. government routinely tortures people at Guantanamo Bay and “black sites” all over the world.
 Coups are used to kill or exile democratically elected leaders, who are then replaced by puppet states.
 The new government almost always cooperates with Washington and offers favorable markets to U.S. corporations.
 In return they are given weapons and free reign to suppress dissent.
 Domestically the ruling class ensures that millions of people are locked in cages, funding for public schools is cut, welfare programs for the poor are gutted, entire cities are gentrified, and hundreds of thousands of people are living on the street.
 This abuse and exploitation is practiced by the capitalists and their various governments across the globe.
 The system itself is founded on violence.
 It could not exist otherwise.

 It is only when the masses of everyday people have had enough, when the conditions are so intolerable that they rise up against their oppressors, that violence is condemned.
 When oppressed peoples take a stand against the violence inflicted upon them- whether it is burning down the local headquarters campaigning for a racist billionaire, or occupying a pipeline, or destroying police cars -the men and women at the head of the most violent institutions on Earth suddenly bemoan the use of force.
 They beg for a non-violent expression of grievances after years of committing violence themselves.
 The ruling class is not moved by human suffering, their aversion for violence only surfaces when the violence directly threatens their system of power.
-When the French peasants and sans-culottes overthrew King Louis XVI the feudal lords and kings of Europe were horrified by the violence of the masses and their guillotine.
-But their hearts were not moved by centuries of suffering caused by the French Monarchy.
-When Nat Turner led his rebellion through Virginia the slave owners were shocked by the killing of fellow slave owners and the burning of mansions, but they saw nothing wrong with the mass raping, maiming, and murdering of the black population.
+When French peasants and sans-culottes overthrew King Louis XVI the feudal lords and kings of Europe were horrified by the violence of the masses and their guillotine.
+But their hearts were not moved by centuries of suffering caused by the French monarchy.
+When Nat Turner led his rebellion through Virginia the slave owners were shocked by the killing of fellow slave owners and the burning of their mansions, but they saw nothing wrong with, kidnapping, owning, raping, maiming, and murdering African slaves.